Eduard Romanyuta: Musical career

 In 2004, Eduard Romanyuta was awarded by the prime minister of Ukraine with a diploma and a medal for his talent.
-Among his awards there was the national titles "Child of the Year", "Young talent" and others.
+Among his awards there were the national titles "Child of the Year", "Young talent" and others.

 In 2012, together with the Swedish publishers “Cosmos Music Group", "Famous music" and "19 songs" Eduard released the single "I'll never let go".
 With this track, the singer became a finalist of the Ukrainian national selection for Eurovision 2012.
 With the same song Eduard Romanyuta became the winner in the categories "Best song in a foreign language" and "Video of the year” at the awards ceremony "OE Music Awards".

 In the result of the fruitful cooperation with the Swedish publishers he released 3 other tracks in 2012: "Betray" together with "Starlab Publishing", "Conspiracy" with "Snowflake Music Publishing, also, in collaboration with “Cosmos Music Publishing", he released the single "Get real with my heart”, which took part in the Ukrainian national selection of "Eurovision 2013", and came third.
 Video for the song "Get real with my heart" was shot by "Hollywood World Studious" in Los Angeles, California, USA and successfully scored numerous hits on YouTube channels and Vevo.

 In 2012, Eduard took part in the show of the First National Ukrainian channel "10+10", where he performed duets with Sofo Gelovani, subsequently, the representative of Georgia at Eurovision 2013.

 In 2013, he shared performances with groups t.A.T.u, Stereo Plaza, Kyiv and Gorky Park on Automotofest, at Kyiv Ice Stadium.

 In 2013, together with the Swedish publishers "Universal Music Publisher”, he released the track "Nightmare".
 In the same year, in cooperation with the "Roasting House Music", "Jazzell Music" and "Wicked Night Music" released the track "Reckless".
 Also in 2013 he released the song "No regrets", words and music by British authors.
 Recently, Eduard Romanyuta has released an audio-visual album "Conspiracy", which includes 13 tracks and 7 videos.

 In 2014 the Swedish publishing "The Kennel" and especially for the Ukrainian selection of "Eurovision 2015" the song "I want your love" was created.
 However, since Ukraine refused to participate in the contest, the song participated and won the national selection of the Moldovan national selection and thus represented Moldova in the Eurovision Song Contest 2015 in Vienna, Austria.

 In his 22 years, the singer is an independent artist with his own label.
 In parallel with the creative work he completed higher education and won two master's degrees with honors.
 Currently he is studying at the post-graduate school of TNEU and working on his PhD thesis in international competition of tax systems and tax policy of Ukraine in the context of Euro integration.